Combined Degree Program

 - The final deadline for any changes at all to the list will be the Friday of the fourth week of the semester in which you are completing your BS degree, which is listed in the Registrar’s Important Dates as “the last date to drop a course without receiving a ‘W’ on record”.

 Interested in the Combined Degree option?

-Students may contact Megan Miller (firstname.lastname@example.org) if you have questions about the combined degree option.
+Students may contact Megan Doolin (firstname.lastname@example.org) if you have questions about the combined degree option.